+Most lawyers have at least a few PowerPoint presentations on their hard drive.
 You can use these to market yourself on the Web with SlideShare.
-Upload presentations, PDF's and even webinars to SlideShare so the world can see how well you know your medical discipline.
+Upload presentations, PDF's and even webinars to SlideShare so the world can see how well you know the law.
 Twitter and Facebook are already integrated, so you can share with the click of a button.